-Given the absorption and environmental concerns around chemical sunscreens, we suggest skipping them entirely.
-Reach for a mineral option instead—sure, they may be harder to rub in, and some options are pretty thick, but their safety profile (both for skin and the environment) makes them the best bet.
+However, given the absorption and environmental concerns around chemical sunscreens, we suggest opting for mineral.
+Sure, there aren't as many, may be harder to rub in, and some options are pretty thick, but their safety profile (both for skin and the environment) makes them the best bet.